martin-beran/coro/README.md

 This software is available under the terms of BSD 2-Clause License, see file [LICENSE.md](LICENSE.html).

+## Development status

+_This is a work in progress.
+It is incomplete, probably buggy, and not suitable for any production use._

 ## Repository structure

 - `doc/` – documentation